LIBERTY

 Violations of the required filing of race track forms could have

-to the court in US v LaHaye, 548 F2d 474.
-Similar gambling violations used the
+according to the court in US v LaHaye, 548 F2d 474.
+Similar gambling

 A